 What does GMT stand for?

 “GMT” stands for Greenwich Mean Time and like many things in the watch industry is actually rather archaic compared to UTC (Coordinated Universal Time), which means something for those in the scientific community.
 Though the two are often the same.
 GMT is the “zero hour” of a system that allows one to know the time anywhere in the world by adding or subtracting time from it.
 Move east from England and each new time zone adds + 1 to GMT.
 Move west and you take away -1 from GMT.
 The idea of a GMT watch is to offer two things: a hand that is always synched to GMT time, so that the time all around the world can be identified, and normal hands for local time.

-More recently, people use GMT hands to indicate the time in another time zone they choose, or sync it up to their local time in order to have an AM/PM indicator.
-One of the most popular GMT watches of all time is the Rolex GMT-Master from the mid 1950’s.
+More recently, people use GMT hands to indicate the time in another time zone they choose or sync it up to their local time in order to have an AM/PM indicator.
+One of the most popular GMT watches of all time is the Rolex GMT-Master from the mid-1950s.
 Rolex produced it for Pan Am airlines for their pilots with a distinctive blue and red bezel.
-Because of the bezel colors most people know the piece as a “Pepsi bezel” Rolex, and the connection with Pan Am quickly lost importance.
+Because of the bezel colours, most people know the piece as a “Pepsi bezel” Rolex, and the connection with Pan Am quickly lost importance.